Skip to content

 Notes vs. Comments

-Comments, on the other hand, appear exclusively in the Audit Trail, can only be added manually, and are not linked to the vulnerability itself – they are to explain why an update was made.
+Comments: They appear exclusively in the Audit Trail and are not linked to the vulnerability itself – they are to explain why an update was made.
+They can be added manually or set automatically by Analysis Profile rules.

 To follow recommended practices inspired by VEX and CycloneDX v1.6, set the Status, Vendor Response, and Justification fields.